SableRaf/Filters4Processing/README.md

 Filters4Processing
 ==================

-Filters4Processing is a growing collection of filters for Processing.
+Filters4Processing is a growing collection of filters for Processing ported from Shadertoy.

 ## Usage